beerriot/starlink-ping-loss-viewer/README.md

 determines how many seconds are placed on each line.
 The "offset" field determines how many seconds to skip at the start of the data.
 The left-hand "box size" field determines the width of each rectangle, and the right-hand field determines the height.
-Buttons to the side of each field will increase or decrease the value of the field, or you can type the value you want.

 The checkboxes determine which data is displayed.